merq312/StudentBlazorTF/README.md

   <button @onclick="Insert" class="btn btn-warning">Insert</button>
 }

+@* If the database is loaded and an entry has been selected, shows an input form with the data from the selected entry prefilled. *@
 @if (students != null && mode==MODE.EditDelete) // Update & Delete form
 {
   <input type="hidden" @bind="@studentId" /><br />